‘Tooning Out the News’ Busts Matt Schlapp for His Big ‘Pandemic Payday’

 A week after repeatedly embarrassing Rudy Giuliani, the Stephen Colbert-produced Tooning Out the News welcomed Schlapp onto the inaugural installment of its “Hot Take” series.
 The fictional talk show, which loosely resembles Fox News’ The Five and features cartoon hosts that strongly evoke Eric Bolling and Tomi Lahren, kicked things off with flattery.

-“Thank you for having he here, I think,” Schlapp said when he joined the cartoon panel remotely.
+“Thank you for having me here, I think,” Schlapp said when he joined the cartoon panel remotely.

 “Oh god, the pleasure is all ours,” host and “charcoal fetishist” Tyler Templeton replied.
 “Matt, truly, you should be king.
 You should be miles above the law in my opinion.”